···

 Crack the Rut Open

-Dramatic overhauls rarely work.
+Dramatic overhauls rarely stick.
 Small cracks in the routine do.

 Change One Morning Thing

 Different time, place, or activity.
-Just enough to break the pattern.
+Just enough to register the day as new.

 Create Something Small

-A meal, a playlist, a drawing.
+A meal, a playlist, a sketch.
 Creation requires presence.

 Ask a Better Question